ArtificialMinds/Cortex-OS/README.md

 # cortex-os
 A Linux distribution for the Internet of Things

+This repository is not intended for use by Cortex OS home/business users.
+Instead, it allows developers to build their own version of the OS and enhance functionality.

+See contributing below for details on how to be a part of this project.

 ## Building
 This distribution is designed to be built on a Raspberry Pi device or similar.
 This repository hosts the most minimal bootable Debian-based distribution possible, which will then expand and install itself using Debian's unattended net installer.